q66/cffi-lua/docs/semantics.md

 This is what happens on writes:

-- Variables: the vaůie undergoes conversion to its C type according to the rules defined above and the resulting value is written
+- Variables: the value undergoes conversion to its C type according to the rules defined above and the resulting value is written
 - Other declarations: an error is raised